Mary Lou Fulton College for Teaching and Learning Innovation policies

 • failure to resolve academic deficiencies

-• noncompliance with an individualized growth plan
+• noncompliance with a PIP

-GPA: Grade point average
+GPA: Grade point average.

-iPOS: Graduate plan of study entered and approved electronically and consisting of the courses required for the student to earn the degree.
+iPOS: Graduate plan of study entered and approved electronically and consisting of the courses required for the student to earn the degree. iPOS stands for interactive plan of study.

 iPOS GPA: Grade point average calculated using the courses on the plan of study.